BBC to cut up to 2,000 jobs in major restructuring amid financial pressures - PRESS AI WORLD

 Credited from: BBC

-• The job cuts will be the largest at the BBC in nearly 15 years.
+• The job losses constitute the largest reduction in employment at the BBC in almost 15 years.

 SHARE THIS ARTICLE: